William John Steen

 Temporarily removed for editing and updating.
 Contact the webmaster for information on this Marine.

-He led the his men out and they vanished almost immediately into the dense, tall kunai grass that grew everywhere around us.
+[Steen] led his men out and they vanished almost immediately into the dense, tall kunai grass that grew everywhere around us.
 After establishing the forward outpost, Steen headed back toward the perimeter alone.
 By now darkness was total, and what little visibility the night sky might have given us was nullified by the kunai grass.

 Several men in Steen’s platoon heard the sound of somebody thrashing through the grass, coming in their direction.
 Nobody had a clue as to where the Japanese were, or whether they’d located our position.
 A voice came to the platoon through the darkness, low but clear.